 (2) Two points in a row fall outside the Action Limit line for individual measurements.

-401-5.6 QC reports.
-The Contractor shall maintain records and shall submit reports of QC activities daily, in accordance with FAA Item C-100.
+403-5.6 Quality control (QC) reports.
+The Contractor shall maintain records and shall submit reports of QC activities daily in accordance with the CQCP described in Section 01100.

 MATERIAL ACCEPTANCE